clvnkhr/clvnkhr.github.io/_posts/2023-07-13-Maxwells-Theorem.md

 search for exponential in [this Math.SE post](https://math.stackexchange.com/questions/423492/overview-of-basic-facts-about-cauchy-functional-equation?noredirect=1&lq=1).
 This can indeed be ignored since the other solutions will not lead to a probability distribution.
 The second is more interesting, and comes back to the rough state of the Wikipedia [page](https://en.wikipedia.org/wiki/Maxwell%27s_theorem).
-The proof given there, which I quote:
+The proof given there is as follows:

 > We only need to prove the theorem for the 2-dimensional case, since we can then generalize it to n-dimensions by applying the theorem sequentially to each pair of coordinates.
 > Since rotating by 90 degrees preserves the joint distribution, both \\(X_1, X_2\\) has the same probability measure.
 Let it be \\(\mu\\).
 If \\(\mu\\) is a Dirac delta distribution at zero, then it's a gaussian distribution, just degenerate.
 Now assume that it is not.